bjornekelund/rbnskew/README.md

 skimmers.

-The results are then used to create an expanded list of trusted skimmers which is saved in the file `REFERENCE`. `makenewref.bash` lists all skimmers that are considered sufficiently accurate in the `REFERENCE` file.
+The results are then used to create an expanded list of trusted skimmers which is saved in the file `REFERENCE`. `makenewref.sh` lists all skimmers that are considered sufficiently accurate in the `REFERENCE` file.

-The second step is then to run `webserver/updatewebdata.bash` using the updated `REFERENCE` file and create the text output for the web site.
+The second step is then to run `webserver/updatewebdata.sh` using the updated `REFERENCE` file and create the text output for the web site.

-The script `webserver/updatehistdata.bash` uses the results from `updatewebdata.bash` for the last five days to create a text table.
+The script `webserver/updatehistdata.sh` uses the results from `updatewebdata.sh` for the last five days to create a text table.

-The script `webserver/updateactdata.bash` calculates the activity statistics from yesterday's RBN data set and creates two text tables.
+The script `webserver/updateactdata.sh` calculates the activity statistics from yesterday's RBN data set and creates two text tables.

 The format of the `REFERENCE` and `ANCHORS`files is simple.
 One callsign per line.